Arabic hip-hop: Political and Social Influence

 Outside of the Arab World, artists focus on many of the same types of issues, but there is a stronger focus on issues associated with immigration and living as ethnic minorities.
 In France, for example, much of the "socially critical" music focuses on "migration related problems such as discrimination, xenophobia, and the problematic identities of young people of foreign descent."
 Furthermore, these artists deal with the government enforced impetus for assimilation "coupled with the age-old stereotypes rooted in colonial references and the stigma of the marginalized banlieue."

 Arabic hip-hop artists in the west, particularly Great Britain and North America, who also deal with racism and marginalization in their content, specifically mention an experience of "doubleness" – internal conflict between traditional and modern culture.
 For some rap and spoken word artists, hip-hop is seen as being true to both, due both to the rich Arabic poetic history and to the utility of hip-hop as a form of expression for marginalized or demonized communities.
 The poet Lawrence Joseph addresses the conflict explicitly in his poem "Sand Nigger".

-The view of mainstream America towards the Arab population, domestically and worldwide, and military intervention in the MENA region factor prominently in Arab-American hip-hop and other western forms.
+The view of mainstream America towards the Arab population, domestically and worldwide, and military intervention in the MENA region factor prominently in Arab American hip-hop and other western forms.
+Following 9/11, American medias escalated Arab alienization in the U.S. and other Western countries, enhancing the toxic light on Muslim Americans.
 Certain artists from the Arab world approach the western viewpoint similarly, such as the Emirati group Desert Heat who rap in English specifically for the purpose of "educating" westerners on a realistic view of Arabic culture and history.

+Further, physical performances also carry political messages in Arabic hip-hop.
+The keffiyeh, a traditional, Arabic headdress, has grown in popularity as a symbol of Arab and Palestinian culture.
+It represents resistance and solidarity.

 Israel-Palestine

 Within the Israel-Palestine conflict, rap and hip-hop have been used to describe oppression.
 Hip-hop has a history of representing youth culture and mirroring the political landscape of the conflict.
+Beginning in the 1990s, Palestinian hip-hop first arose following the end of the Oslo accords, marking a new era for Palestinian nationalism and solidarity.